 A TOWS Analysis is a great tool for both companies and departments, so let's take a look and learn more...

-A TOWS Analysis is an extension of the SWOT Analysis that identifies your Strengths, Weaknesses, Opportunities and Threats but then goes further in looking to match up the Strengths with Opportunities and the Threats with Weaknesses.
+A TOWS Analysis is an extension of the SWOT Analysis framework that identifies your Strengths, Weaknesses, Opportunities and Threats but then goes further in looking to match up the Strengths with Opportunities and the Threats with Weaknesses.
 It’s a great next step after completing your SWOT and allows for you to take action from the analysis.

 Adding the relationship between the internal and external factors makes TOWS a much more useful matrix than a standalone SWOT and an obvious next step.
 The main purpose of a TOWS Analysis is to: